 Remote work definitely requires creating your own workspace.
 Otherwise, it would be very difficult to concentrate on work or manage your time.

 Remote work sounds very easy and convenient, and most people are now becoming interested in finding remote jobs.
 But it’s not as easy as that.
-It requires a different set of mindset, skills, and resources.
+It requires a different set of mindsets, skills, and resources.
 To do a remote job successfully, you have to be a proactive self-starter with excellent concentration and time management skills.

 Some companies now offer variations in remote work.
 Therefore, remote work has become a broad term that includes different variations like working from home, working from coworking spaces, and using a hybrid model (working from home on some days and going to the office on some days).
 These variations have given birth to related terms like flex work and telecommuting.